Hairstyle: Bronze Age

 In the Bronze Age, razors were known and in use by some men, but not on a daily basis since the procedure was rather unpleasant and required resharpening of the tool which reduced its endurance.

 Ancient history

 In ancient civilizations, women's hair was often elaborately and carefully dressed in special ways.
 Women coloured their hair, curled it, and pinned it up (ponytail) in a variety of ways.
-They set their hair in waves and curls using wet clay, which they dried in the sun and then combed out, or else by using a jelly made of quince seeds soaked in water, or curling tongs and curling irons of various kinds.
+For waves and curls, they used wet clay, which they dried in the sun before combing out, or they used a jelly made from quince seeds soaked in water.
+Additionally, various kinds of curling tongs and curling irons were popular tools for hair styling.

+Hairstyles in ancient Korea and Japan were influenced by Chinese hairstyles.
+For instance, the chu'kye style worn in Koguryo was similar in style and head placement as the chu'kye style in China.
+The hairstyles were characterized by the large topknots on women's heads.
+Also, hairstyles were used as an expression of beauty, social status, and marital status.
+For instance, Japanese girls wore a mae-gami to symbolize the start of their coming-of-age ceremony.
+Single women in Baekjae put their hair in a long pigtail and married women would braid their hair on both sides of the head.
+The hairstyles displayed their marital status to those around them.